 Unlike trading in the stock market though, wins are not guaranteed.
 But insider trading is also not illegal in sports betting….
 Which opens up multiple opportunities if you are fast enough.

 What Types Of Insider Trading Are In Sports Betting

-As sports still have a high degree or luck or variance, getting the inside scope, still might mean you lose bets that you place.
+As sports still have a high degree of luck or variance, getting the inside scope might still mean you make losing bets.
 This kind of evens-the-field in a way.
-So even if you know the oppositions team went out on a massive night out and all got injured, their second team still might actually win…
+So even if you know the opposition’s team went for a massive night out and all got injured, their second team still might actually win…

 This is the primary difference between insider trading in the stock market, when you know for sure which direction a stock price will go, whereas in sports betting you might have all the information and still lose a play.